Observational research involves observing the actions of people or animals, usually in their natural environments.

-Researchers sometimes have no choice but to conduct a case study in situations in which the phenomenon under study is rare.
+Researchers sometimes have no choice but to conduct a case study in situations in which the phenomenon under study is “rare and unusual” (Lee & Saunders, 2017).
 Because the condition is so uncommon, it is impossible to find a large enough sample of cases to study with quantitative methods.

 8. Infant Attachment